 SS 135 Social Problems A generalized study of basic sociological problems, the family, sexism, poverty, crime, dependency, racial problems and social disintegration.
-Prerequisite: SS 110 or permission of the instructor.
-(3)

-SS 210 The Family in Society Studies the family as the basic unit of society, its organization, structure and development.
+Prerequisite: SS 110 or with final approval of the department chair.
+(3) SS 210 The Family in Society Studies the family as the basic unit of society, its organization, structure and development.
 (3)